matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 ## Querying the contract storage

 The `constant_price` contract is now published, and its dedicated storage instance is created.
-You may query the Zandbox server to see the current balances:
+You may query the Zandbox server to see its zero balances:

 ```bash,no_run,noplaypen
 zargo query --network rinkeby --address 0x1234...1234